jezzsantos/saastack/docs/how-to-guides/110-application-repository.md

 * `IRecorder` - used for logging
 * `IDomainFactory` - used to dehydrate your aggregate root and its child entities and value objects.
 * Either an `IEventSourcingDddCommandStore<TAggregateRoot>` or an `ISnapshottingDddCommandStore<TAggregateRoot>` - depending on which persistence scheme you are using
-* `IDataStore` - this is a port to underlying persistence technology (i.e., Azure SQL, Amazon RDS, MongoDB, Redis, DynamoDB, etc)
+* `IDataStore` - this is a port to underlying persistence technology (i.e., Azure SQL, Amazon RDS, MongoDB, Redis, DynamoDB, etc.)

 In the constructor, use those injected parameters to construct local implementations of: